dolphindb/release/2.00/README.md

 - The *outputElapsedInMicroseconds* parameter of function `createTimeSeriesEngine` is renamed to *outputElapsedMicroseconds*. (**2.00.9.4**)

-- In the case of a graceful shutdown, an additional time of 100 seconds is automatically added to the time specified by parameter *datanodeRestartInterval* for the data node to be restarted. (**2.00.9.4**)

 - The fields "createTime" and "lastActiveTime" returned by function `getSessionMemoryStat` are now displayed in local time. (**2.00.9.4**)

 - Enhanced support for `between and` with standard SQL features. (**2.00.9.4**)